Welia Health continues literacy initiative

-Given the importance of learning to read, particularly in third grade, Welia Health speech therapists Liz Eklund, Bethany Werner, Amy Miller and Julie Rue will be reading to area third graders, February 12 through February -27.
-They’ll be stopping by Hinckley, Pine City, Mora and Finlayson Elementary Schools to read the first chapter of one of three books: Secrets According to Humphrey and School Days According to Humphrey, both by Betty G. Birney, and Very Short Fairy Tales to Read Together by Mary Ann Hoberman.
-The kids will then get to take the book home to keep and finish reading on their own.
+Given the importance of learning to read, particularly in third grade, Welia Health speech therapists Liz Eklund, Bethany Werner, Amy Miller and Julie Rue volunteered to read to area third graders just last month.
+They visited Hinckley, Pine City, Mora and Finlayson Elementary Schools to read the first chapter of one of three books: Secrets According to Humphrey and School Days According to Humphrey, both by Betty G. Birney, and Very Short Fairy Tales to Read Together by Mary Ann Hoberman.
+The kids then got to take the book home to keep and finish reading on their own.

 The campaign extends Welia Health’s work with Reach Out and Read Minnesota.
 The Reach Out and Read model incorporates books into pediatric well-child visits, starting at six months and continuing through age five.
 Through the program, Welia Health providers use age-appropriate books as a tool to gauge a child’s development and to encourage parents to read to their children.